scstech85/DocEmul/README.md

 `python generate_esposalles_images.py`

 Try to modify the script to generate more pages.

+If you need more instructions to define the document structure, please, contact us and we will glad to help you..

 ## Brandenburg
 It is possible to emulate the generation of documents for the dataset Brandenburg.
 Running the script `python test_generate_brandenburg.py` it will be possible to generate documents following the Brandenburg model (`branden2.xml`).
 It will build the synthetic dataset (only text over a transparent background)  into the local directory `GENERATED/Brandenburg/test`.